Unlinkability of an Improved Key Agreement Protocol for EMV 2nd Gen Payments: Applied -calculus and quasi-open bisimilarity

 Throughout the paper we use several conventions.
 We do not distinguish between $\nw x_1. \nw x_2.P$ and $\nw x_1. (\nw x_2.P)$ and typically write $\nw x_1, x_2.P$.
 The symbol $\triangleeq$ is used to define a process.
 For readability purposes we introduce the following abbreviations.

-As an example of the introduced syntax, below we give the formal specification for the roles in the BDH protocol presented in Fig.~\ref{fig_orig}.
+As an example of the introduced syntax, below we give the formal specification (that uses the equational theory $E_0$ from Fig.~\ref{fig_eqt}) for the roles in the BDH protocol presented in Fig.~\ref{fig_orig}.

 The card role process is parametrised by the secret key $s$ of the payment system, the secret key $c$ of the card and the session channel $\mathit{ch}$.
-The terminal role is parametrised only by $s$ and $\mathit{ch}$.
+The terminal role is parametrised only by the system's public key $pk_s$ and $\mathit{ch}$.
 The action $\cout{ch}{\ack}$ is an event used to indicate at what point the terminal believes it has authenticated the card.